Skip to content

 • Fatahillah Square – the historic center of Batavia (Old Jakarta) is lined with historic Dutch buildings that now house local cafés, museums and art galleries.
 The area comes to life on weekends when street food vendors and entertainers set up in the square.

 • Jakarta History Museum (Fatahillah Museum) – guests can follow Jakarta from its founding in 1527 to its independence in 1945 with a tour inside Batavia’s former city hall.
+The museum is also home to items from the prehistoric era and offers a great overview of Jakarta’s history.

 • Wayang Museum – sometimes called the “Puppet Museum” due to its vast collection of Javanese puppets, dolls, sculptures and paintings, Wayang Museum features puppet exhibits and hands-on puppetry workshops.